hustvl/QueryInst/README.md

 # QueryInst: Parallelly Supervised Mask Query for Instance Segmentation

-An efficient query based approach for instance segmentation.
+QueryInst is a query based instance segmentation method driven by parallel supervision on dynamic mask heads.

 * This repo serves as an official implementation for QueryInst.